 The modern constructor must have a great deal of technical knowledge to keep abreast of rapidly changing equipment, materials and methods of construction.
 Specialized courses in estimating, surveying, structures, construction planning and scheduling, construction law and insurance, field and office management and construction procedures provide students with the background necessary for today's construction industry.
-These specialized courses, in addition to a blend of the basic sciences, business, and general studies, produce a well-balanced curriculum for students in construction.
+These specialized courses, in addition to a blend of the basic sciences, business, and general studies, produce a well-balanced curriculum for students in construction management technology.
 Special attention is given to computer applications in construction estimating, and the development of graphic, written and oral communication skills is emphasized throughout the curriculum.

-Students with an interest in building structures may select courses in the "building" option of construction management which provides them with a knowledge of working drawings, mechanical and electrical equipment of buildings, and other course work for a career in building construction.
+Students with an interest in building structures may select courses in the "building" option of the construction management technology curriculum, which provides them with knowledge of working drawings, mechanical and electrical equipment of buildings, and other course work for a career in building

-Students with an interest in civil engineering structures may select courses in the "heavy" option of construction management which provides them with a knowledge of highways, soils, foundations and other course work for a career in the heavy and industrial construction industry.
+Students with an interest in civil engineering structures may select courses in the "heavy" option of the construction management technology curriculum, which provides them with knowledge of highways, soils, foundations and other course work for a career in the heavy and industrial construction industry.

-The department attempts to identify and recruit highly qualified students who will benefit from the instructional program, and faculty members promote retention and ultimate graduation of construction management students through effective instruction and advisement.
+The department attempts to identify and recruit highly qualified students who will benefit from the instructional program, and faculty members promote retention and ultimate graduation of construction management technology students through effective instruction and advisement.
 An active program of outcome assessment among graduates and their employers assures that the program continues to provide the academic training required for success.
-As one method of program assessment, each student, in the final semester, is expected to sit for the Level I Constructor Qualification Examination given once each semester.
+As one method of program assessment, each student, in his or her final semester, is expected to sit for the Level I Constructor Qualification Examination.
 The student is responsible for the application process, including the appropriate fees.
-The test fee is reimbursed to the student through the Office of University Assessment upon completion of the examination.
+The test fee may be reimbursed to the student through the Office of University Assessment upon completion of the examination.

-Graduates of construction management have shown the curriculum to be successful in their development as productive members of the construction industry, holding responsible positions as project managers, estimators, material and equipment sales persons, and construction managers at all levels.
+Graduates of construction management technology have shown the curriculum to be successful in their development as productive members of the construction industry, holding responsible positions as project managers, estimators, material and equipment salespersons, and construction managers at all levels.